sstvskids/LimeForSolara/README.md

+## Lime
+Made by nothm_
-Lime, old hacked client that got rebranded into Exire
+"Lime" is some old minecraft hacked client which later got discontinued and rebranded into "Exire" This script is inspired by Vape V4.

 Support: https://discord.gg/vbaKx8UWU9